fbegue/showcase-cra/README.md

 After testing local/local:

+UPDATE: the RDS tables won't have populated artist genres and such unless it's forced to run thru the users that need said artist/genres, so have to completely remove and rebuild users from scratch I think

 - copy sql DB changes
 - point local POC towards RDS
     - run insertStatic / fetch_metro_events locally